 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor liberal causes.
 These sources are generally trustworthy for information, but may require further investigation.
 See all Left-Center sources.

-Factual Reporting: HIGH World Press Freedom Rank: France 33/180
+Factual Reporting: HIGH

 Funded by / Ownership

-Worldcrunch does not specifically state how they are funded, however they do have website advertising and a for pay subscription service.
+Worldcrunch does not specifically state how they are funded; however, they do have website advertising and a for-pay subscription service.

 Analysis / Bias

 In review, the content includes direct translations, articles that are shortened or fitted with additional context, and in-house productions summarizing current world affairs.
 Worldcrunch uses moderately loaded words in their headlines and stories such as this: In Southern Italy, A City’s Perfect Storm Of Populism.
-Most stories are sourced through direct translations from credible foreign language news sources.
+Most stories are sourced through direct translations from credible foreign-language news sources.
 A factual search reveals that Worldcrunch has not failed a fact check.